Ar Tonelico: Life Extending Agent

 There are two types of Life Extending Agents: the weaker one called "Tranquility", and the stronger one called "Diquility", but people generally refer to the Diquility when they talk about the Life Extending Agent.
 In the world of Sol Ciel (excluding the cities of Platina and Em Pheyna), the only groups capable of mass-producing the Diquility are the Church and Tenba, but the people that work for either of them can receive Diquilities free of charge, while on the other hand it is quite an expensive product in the market.
 Because of this, Third Generation Reyvateils that live in this region typically seek employment with any of them.
 On the world of Metafalss, Diquility was discovered and invented by the first Maiden of Mio, Infel, so the Grand Bell Hall began distributing it to all the Reyvateils in the region free of any charge.
 Said distribution doesn't only cover the capital city of Pastalia, but also all of the areas of the neighboring Rim, which makes it an environment in which Third Generations can live without much problem.
 Finally, in the world of Sol Cluster, particularly the areas of Archia and the Great Fang, the Diquility is handled under the same conditions as in the Wings of Horus in Sol Ciel: it is expensive and hard to obtain.
 Blocking techniques to suppress the Reyvateil factors were also discovered and used in this region, advertised as "operations that would allow anyone to cut off the Reyvateil factors and the connection to the Song Servers for a cheap price", but they actually were used as a front for horrendous experiments in which the server areas of these Reyvateil patients were forcibly rewritten.

-In respect to the Install of the Life Extending Agent, while it is essential in all regions for all the Third Generations Reyvateils, at the same time, if someone aside from their relatives or bosses performs the Install, it must be someone with whom they are having a very deep relationship, as this act holds a meaning similar to that of sex for the Reyvateils, making it an extremely important experience for them when they are having the Install being done by anyone that is not directly related to them for the first time, and particularly more if it is a person with whom they are in love.
+For third-generations Reyvateils, installation of the Life Extending Agent is required in all regions.
+When performed by someone other than a relative or supervisor, the procedure is treated as an intimate act and is generally reserved for someone with whom the Reyvateil has a close personal relationship.
+A first installation by a non-relative may therefore have particular emotional significance, especially when performed by a romantic partner.